ActionScripted/dev-machine/docs/source/development/virtual-machines.md

 1. Disk Utility > format the "(VM hard drive name)..." as "Macintosh HD" APFS
 2. Install, select HD, agree, wait ~25 minutes for install
 3. Power down, take a VM snapshot
-4. Power on, install VMWare Tools
+4. Power on, install VMWare Tools (or equivalent)
 5. Power down, take a VM snapshot
 6. DONE!
 If things get weird, rollback to a snapshot.